Dacada/thirty/BOGLE/exporter.md

 direction vector, which is beaming straight down (0, 0, -1) for directional and spot lights.
 And ignored for point lights.
 The scale is always ignored.

-* `1 uint8` -> Whether it is the camera.
-0 if it isn't, any other value if it is.
-One and only one object should be the camera.

-* `1 uint32` -> Geometry index: The first geometry defined in the file is index 1.
-Index 0 means no geometry.
+* `1 uint32` -> Camera index: The first camera defined in the file is index 1.
+Index 0 means not a camera.

+* `1 uint32` -> Geometry index: Same strategy as the camera index, 0 means no
+  geometry.

-* `1 uint32` -> Material index: Same strategy as the geometry index, 0 means no
+* `1 uint32` -> Material index: Same strategy as the others, 0 means no
   material.
 All objects with a geometry must have a material, otherwise crashes may occur.

-* `1 uint32` -> Light index: Same strategy as with geometry and
-  material.
-Generally, a light object doesn't have a geometry or material.
+* `1 uint32` -> Light index: Same strategy as with the others.
+Generally, a light or camera objects doesn't have a geometry or material.

 * `16 floats` -> Transformation matrix.